 MFA offers many important benefits to organizations, including:

-When paired with advanced login techniques such as single sign-on (SSO), MFA adds a layer of security and simplifies the sign-in process for legitimate users.
+When paired with advanced login techniques such as SSO, MFA adds a layer of security and simplifies the sign-in process for legitimate users.
 The moment the user has been validated in SSO, the system automatically logs them in, and they gain access to the application or document without needing to sign in to each application individually.

-As with any technology solution, implementation and operation of MFA can create challenges for the organization.
+As with any technology, implementation and operation of MFA can create challenges for organizations.
 For example:

 - If an employee loses a mobile phone or other personal device that is part of the layered defense method, it may temporarily impact their system access and, by extension, their productivity.

-- Biometric data used by MFA algorithms require thorough, accurate initial entry.
+- Biometric data used by MFA algorithms requires thorough and accurate initial entry.
 It is possible for the system to produce false positives or negatives if the original input was not conducted correctly.

 - MFA verification may become temporarily unavailable if a business experiences a network or internet outage.

 The traditional “trust but verify” method of threat protection, in which trusted users and endpoints are automatically allowed network access, puts organizations at risk of a wide array of security threats.
 Learn why this approach is obsolete and five best practices for implementing a frictionless Zero Trust model.Download the Infographic